ScientificSam/Capstone/README.md

 ### Let's first build a model on physical features

 After building a Logistic and Linear Regression model, Solely based on physical features, In logistic regression (Target variable as win or lose), we have 50% accuracy.
-For the linear regression (the Target variable is the team score), we got negative mean squared errors and an R<sup>2</sup> value of 0.02 which is not good at all.
+For the linear regression (the Target variable is the team score), we got negative mean squared errors and an R<sup>2</sup> value of 0.004 which is not good at all.

 Even though the stats model shows, the physical features are statistically significant, they have no predictive power, on guessing the game win or lose or guessing the team score.

-### Build a model based on on-going game
+### Build a model based on offensive and defensive stats

-After building a random forest regressor, to predict the team score, based on the features of the Home team's offensive statistics and the visiting team's defensive statistics, we have a mean squared error of 0.21, which is somewhat good at predicting the team score.
+After building a random forest regressor, to predict the team score, based on the features of the Home team's offensive statistics and the visiting team's defensive statistics, we have an R<sup>2</sup> value of 0.47 for radom forest regression and 0.48 for gradient boosting, which is somewhat good at predicting the team score than just a stats model.

-The top 10 features that determine the team score is
+The top 10 features that determine the team score based on gardient boosting

 * h_pch_used &emsp;&emsp; -- &nbsp;&nbsp; Number of pitchers used
 * h_errors &emsp;&nbsp;&nbsp; -- &nbsp;&nbsp; Team Earned Runs